 Have you ever wondered which African country houses the majority of richest Africans?
+We know we have because it is not especially easy to become rich in Africa and to maintain that wealth.
 The truth is that with the way most African nations are struggling economically, ranks among the richest Africans are continually declining.

-Last year was especially tough for the wealthy in Africa.
+The year 2015 was especially tough for the wealthy in Africa.
 By the end of 2016, there were approximately only 145,000 people with net assets worth $1 million or more living in Africa.
 The number had gone down 2% from the previous year, according to a report by AfrAsia Bank.

-The small island nation, Mauritius, however, managed to not only survive the downward swing but actually showed an increase in millionaires.
+The small island nation, Mauritius, for instance, managed to not only survive the downward swing in 2015 but actually showed an increase in millionaires.
 The number of millionaires in Mauritius grew by 20% in 2016, to 3,800, more than in much larger countries like Ethiopia and Ghana.

 Mauritius has really become a case study for making the most of the scenic white beaches and turquoise oceans that it is known for.
-With a modest economic growth that should see GDP rise by 3.8% this year, up from 3.5% in 2016, the island focuses on attracting existing millionaires from elsewhere instead of creating new ones.
+With a modest economic growth that saw GDP rise by almost 3.8% in 2017, up from 3.5% in 2016, the island focuses on attracting existing millionaires from elsewhere instead of creating new ones.

 With that plan, the number of millionaires in Mauritius (population 1.3 million) has more than tripled in the past decade, compared with an average growth of 19% across the continent.

 According to World Bank, it is considered the easiest African nation to do business in.
 With low tax rates that are very attractive to outsiders, the country has structured its economy to make sure that it is as attractive to investors as tourists.